 Josh Miller is Chief Program Officer of the Jim Joseph Foundation.
 In this role, Josh is responsible for the planning and development of the Foundation’s grantmaking strategies to ensure achievement of its mission.
 Josh also oversees the Foundation’s grantmaking team and manages a portfolio of special projects and major grants that have strategic implications for the Foundation.

 Prior to transitioning into the field of philanthropy in 2008, Josh spent fifteen years as an experiential educator, community builder, and social entrepreneur in a range of settings.
 Josh holds an M.B.A. from the Kellogg School of Management at Northwestern University and a B.A. from Brown University.
 He was the 2014 recipient of the JJ Greenberg Memorial Award for extraordinary leadership in Jewish philanthropy.
-As a volunteer, Josh serves as a Board Member and Chair of the Finance and Personnel Committee of the Berkeley Public Schools Fund.
+As a volunteer, Josh serves as a Board Chair of the Berkeley Public Schools Fund.
 When he isn’t working, Josh enjoys spending time with his wife and two sons cooking, hiking, biking, and exploring the great outdoors.

 Mallory Morales is a Program Assistant at the Jim Joseph Foundation where she supports various projects and initiatives.
 Prior to joining the Foundation, she was a Senior Account Manager at an electronics waste recycler that created a closed-loop system to keep e-waste recycled and reused locally in the Bay Area.